jjakk/stock-diagrams/README.md

 # stock-diagrams
 These are some stock diagrams I made in Figma.
-Check out the [figma source](https://www.figma.com/design/mC7U7iYB4Lk4OJfeFtgdPl/Stock-Diagrams?node-id=0-1&t=axN3veDtOCo8Sp2a-1) where I made these
+Check out the [figma source](https://www.figma.com/design/mC7U7iYB4Lk4OJfeFtgdPl/Stock-Diagrams?node-id=0-1&t=axN3veDtOCo8Sp2a-1) if you wanna see how these were made
 # Diagrams
 ## SCHD
 ### Bubble Map by Sector